How does a garage door compromise home security?

 A basic good quality up and over garage door specified with a steel sub frame and 4 point locking will provide a very good level of security if the door panel is of a box section construction and a euro profile cylinder locking system is fitted.
 Most opportunist burglars would not bother a forced entry with one of these garage doors as the levels of noise and effort required would be too risky.
 Specialised tools would also be required, not carried by most burglars.

-A most recent addition to the Garador up and over door range is the Guardian range of doors offering a manual operated steel up and over door in limited sizes carrying the very prestigous 'Secured by design' stamp of approval with a level 1 LPCB rating.
+A most recent addition to the Garador up and over door range is the Guardian range of doors offering a manual operated steel up and over door in limited sizes carrying the very prestigous level 1 LPCB rating.

 The Guardian door is a tested version of their Horizontal and Vertical ribbed door design with extra bracing and steel plating at crucial points to resist attempted forced entry.
 4 point locking is standard and the door is supplied as either a standard or purpose made size with a box section steel fixing sub frame fitted as standard.